New Growth in the Green Woods of Sirsi, India

 So what was this revelation I had in Sirsi?

-There was a point in the programme when we were all asked to come up with a sustainability project, for after the programme ended.
-I had my misgivings about this, because I could not think of a ‘project’ that would truly be useful, within my power.
+Well, there was a point in the programme when we were all asked to come up with a sustainability project, for after the programme ended.
+I had my misgivings about this, because I could not think of a ‘project’ that would truly be useful, original, as well as within my power.

 I made no lists, and drew no charts.